mercurier/mcr_salt_and_pepper/README.md

 Per 3.5e rule.
 This component also assumes that benifit of non-magical helms is already included in the body armor, as a full suit mail or plat armor includes a helm by default; the seperate slot for helms is for the purpose of replacing the default non-magical helms with magical ones.

+This component is compatible with Item Revisions so that a few selected helms retain their critical hits immunity bonus.

 #### Component 3500: More importable BG1/SOD items available in BG2-SoA (lazy implementation)

 Add the following items to Adventure's Mart: